Get compensation when you're delayed by 15 minutes or more.

 At Birmingham Children's Hospital Charity, we strive to do more for the 90,000 children who need our hospital every year.
 Your support will help us to improve the treatments and services we provide, enable us to purchase new, lifesaving equipment, fund ground-breaking research, support innovation within our hospital and enhance patient experience, beyond what the NHS alone can offer.
 Thank you so much for your support.

-It's quicker and easier to claim online, but alternatively you can pick up a claim form at staffed stations, or LNR Delay Repay Claim Form PDF .
+It's quicker and easier to claim online, but alternatively you can pick up a claim form at staffed stations, or Delay Repay Form .

 Post the completed form in an envelope to us at: